-The catalogue raisonné entry translates to: "The Snow.
-The drawing is taken from inside an open shed.
+The catalogue raisonné entry for this image translates to: "The Snow" The drawing is taken from inside an open shed.
 A woman seen from behind is putting her foot on the doorstep.
 A small flag-shaped sign is fixed to one of the hangar beams on which can be distinguished a cross."

 This image was the first in a series of 10 lithographs done for the 1818 publication "Diverse Essais Lithographiques de J.B.
 Isabey Publies a Paris en 1818".
 The publication was meant to display the diversity of lithography, a kind on notebook, printed by Godefroy Engelmann and published by Alphonse Giroux.
 All the stones were drawn by Isabey.
 Seven of the ten images have Isabey's individual embossed stamp with initials "J.I."
 Three lithographs, including this, were signed in the stone.
 Isabey went on to specialize in portraits and miniatures.